sontungexpt/witch-line/README.md

   -- to witch-line
-  -- You can see the difference and detail about red field and inherit field in [COOKBOOK](./docs/COOKBOOK.md) local Parent = {
+  -- You can see the difference and detail about ref field and inherit field in [COOKBOOK](./docs/COOKBOOK.md) local Parent = {
     id = "A"
     style = ...